lucasmalara/graphs-and-algorithms/README.md

 - Changed order of vertices in sets that user can see to `ascending`;
 - Changed sets of vertices that user can see to `unmodifiable`;
 - Changed return type of some methods from `void` to `boolean`;
-- Added new files to resources,;
+- Added new files to resources;
 - Added `javadoc`;
 - Added `dependencies`;
 - Added `JetBrains annotations`;